stfc/PSyclone/doc/dynamo0p3.rst

 (LMA) operators.
 Therefore, any kernel which assembles a CMA operator must obey the following rules:

-1) Have one or more LMA operators as read-only arguments;
+1) Have one or more LMA operators as read-only arguments.

-2) Have exactly one CMA operator argument which must have write access;
+2) Have exactly one CMA operator argument which must have write access.

 3) The to/from function spaces of the input LMA operators must match the respective spaces of the CMA operator being assembled.